 - PAZ-2 radar partnership expanding all-weather coverage

-- Extensive imagery archive spanning decades
+- Imagery archive spanning decades

 Considerations:

-- Enterprise-oriented procurement, less accessible for small teams and startups
+- Enterprise-oriented procurement; less accessible for small teams and startups

 - Platform capabilities trail dedicated AI-native analytics tools